magnusoy/Scan-Paper-To-PDF/README.md

-# Scan images to PDF
+# Scan paper to PDF

-Will scan images in given directory and combine them into a pdf file.
+Will scan images of paper in given directory and combine them into a PDF file.

 ### Prerequisites